eabdiel/python_portfolio/README.md

 # python_portfolio
-Some of my hobby Projects:
+Some of my hobby & cookbook-reference Projects:

 App0 contains some of my jupyter notebook projects